Khongchai/dynamic_routes/README.md

 It is possible to partly, or completely supplant or modify the navigation logic.
 If you want, for example, to do something everytime pushNext or pop is called, you can implement the NavigationLogicProvider class or its implementation, and provide yours as the new navigationLogicProvider.

+_Note that setNavigationLogicProvider only exposes the part of the library that deals with the navigation after TODO_

-In the first example, we replaces the navigation logic completely.
+### In the first example, we replaces the navigation logic completely.

 Instead of calling Flutter's _Navigator.of(context).push_, we just swap out the current widget with a new one.